sharetribe/flex-docs/src/docs/operator-guides-concepts/sharetribe-configuration-checklist/index.md

 ### Listings

-On the default marketplace, providers can create generic listings.
+On the default marketplace, providers create listing with example fields and filters.
 Update the listing page, search page, and listing wizard to suit what your providers are offering on your marketplace.